teppyboy/RbxScripts/README.md

 # RbxScripts
-A collection of Roblox scripts made by me
+A collection of Roblox scripts, some are made by me
+## LICENSE ONLY APPLY TO SCRIPTS CREATED BY ME.